 - What is speed-up?
-Give an intuitive, English answer and a mathematical formula. - What is Amdahl's law?
+Give an intuitive, English answer and a mathematical formula. - Why can it be difficult to determine the sequential time for a program when measuring speed-up? - What is Amdahl's law?
 Give a mathematical formula.
 Why is Amdahl's law a concern when developing parallel applications?
 Why in many cases is it not a show-stopper? - Is parallelism an effective solution to problems with high big-O complexity?
 Why or why not? - What is super-linear speed-up?
 Describe two causes. - What is an embarrassingly parallel problem.
 Give an example.